 One of the benefits of Oswego is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Oswego is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Oswego doesn't have a public transportation system that people use for their commute.

 Oswego is an extremely ethnically-diverse city.
 The people who call Oswego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oswego residents report their race to be Native Hawaiian.
 Important ancestries of people in Oswego include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.